-7.5.1 The Planning Board shall refer copies of the application within 15 days to the Building Inspector, Board of Health, Conservation Commission, Board of Selectmen, Highway Department, Fire Department and Police Department who shall review the application and submit their recommendations and comments to the Planning Board.
-Failure of Boards to make recommendations within 35 days of the referral of the application shall be deemed to be lack of opposition. [amended May 2008]
+7.5.1 The Planning Board shall refer copies of the application within 15 days to the Board of Health, Highway Department, Fire Department and Police Department who shall review the application and submit their recommendations and comments to the Planning Board.
+Failure of Boards to make recommendations within 30 days of the referral of the application shall be deemed to be lack of opposition. [amended May 2008 and June 2023]